 Water is the number one enemy of hardwood floors.
 Even small amounts of excess moisture can cause the wood to swell, warp, or crack over time, leading to expensive and frustrating repairs.
 This is where a spin mop’s wringing system truly shines.
 It gives you total control over the mop head’s dampness, which is crucial for wood.
 A quality system like the Revolution Spin Mop allows you to spin out almost all the excess water, leaving the mop just damp enough to clean grime without leaving puddles behind.
 This single feature is the most important for protecting your floors.

-Gentle Cleaning That Won't Scratch
+Finding a Mop Head That Won't Scratch

 The last thing you want is a mop that dulls your floor’s finish with tiny scratches.
 That’s why the mop head material is so important.
 Microfiber is the gold standard for hardwood because its ultra-soft fibers are designed to trap dust, dirt, and pet hair without being abrasive.
 These fibers are also incredibly absorbent and effective, so you can often get a fantastic clean using just water.
 This helps you avoid harsh chemical cleaners that can damage your floor’s protective sealant.
 When you’re looking at different mops, always make sure the head is made from 100% high-quality microfiber for a gentle yet thorough clean.